in28minutes/getting-started-in-5-steps/README.md

 9. Click close.
 We are ready to Rock and Roll.
 Do a Dance.

 ## Check

-1. If you are on Windows : Open the Command Prompt window by clicking the Start button  , clicking All Programs, clicking Accessories, and then clicking Command Prompt. (or use Ctrl + Esc, and type in cmd and launch up command)
+1. If you are on Windows : Open the Command Prompt window by
+  * Click the Start button
+  * Select All Programs -> Accessories > Command Prompt.
+  * Or use Ctrl + Esc, and type in cmd and launch up command.
 2. If you are on Mac or other OS, launch up Terminal.
+	* cmd + space -> Type terminal -> Press enter
 3. Type in the command “java –version” as shown in the screen.
 If it does not work, go to the trouble shooting section.
 ![Image](/images/java-version-command.png)

 ## Troubleshooting